Reduced projection method for photonic moir\'e lattices: Reduced projection method

-\subsection{Reduced projection method}
+\section{Reduced projection method}

-The PM, proposed by Jiang and Zhang \cite{jiang2014numerical}, serves as an accurate way to solve quasiperiodic eigenvalue problems.
-For a $d$-dimensional quasiperiodic problem, the PM transforms it into its corresponding periodic problem in $n$-dimensional space.
-Specifically, let $\bm{x}=\bm{P}^\intercal\bm{z}$, where $\bm{x}=(x_1,x_2,\dots,x_{n})^\intercal$, one can transform Eq. \eqref{eq1} into
+In this section, we shall propose an efficient RPM for solving the problem of photonic moir\'e lattices, which is described by the following quasiperiodic Schr\"{o}dinger eigenvalue problem \cite{meng2023atomic}:

-Here $U(\bm{x})$ and $V(\bm{x})$ are the parent functions of the eigenfunction $u(\bm z)$ and potential $v(\bm z)$, respectively.
-It should be noted that the choice of $\bm P$ is not unique.
-In this paper, we select those projection matrices that make the parent functions be $2\pi$-periodic, and this choice is unique.
+Here, $\bm z=(z_1,\cdots,z_d)^{\intercal}$ is the physical coordinates in $d$ dimensions, $v(\bm z)$ is a quasiperiodic potential function, and $u(\bm z)$ and $E$ are respectively the eigenfunction and eigenvalue of the linear Schr\"odinger operator $\mathcal{L}$.
+The PM proposed by Jiang and Zhang in \cite{jiang2014numerical} serves as a viable way to solve quasiperiodic eigenvalue problems.
+The PM transforms the $d$-dimensional quasiperiodic problem \eqref{eq1} into its corresponding periodic one in $n$-dimensional space through the variable substitution $\psi(\bm z)=\mathbf{P}^\intercal \bm z=\bm x$.
+To be specific, it suffices to solve the periodic problem